State Senate leaders are in a position to decide whether to impose some kind of punishment against Sen. Randy Baumgardner.

 Legislative leaders won’t even confirm the existence of a complaint.
 We are able to report on it only through extensive reporting, often with sources who are nervous about going public.

-“This whole problem [is that this] has been very secretive for many years,” said Jeff Roberts, with the Colorado Freedom of Information Coalition.
+“This whole problem has been very secretive for many years,” said Jeff Roberts, with the Colorado Freedom of Information Coalition.
 The non-partisan group promotes transparency in government.
 “There’s been a perception that not much has ever really happened when problems do come up.”

 A former legislative aide filed a sexual harassment complaint against Baumgardner in November.
 She told us that he grabbed her buttocks multiple times during the 2016 legislative session.